A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters: Two-Step Bayesian Updating

-Re-use of the residuals in this manner avoids the need to estimate the covariance $\bm{\Sigma}$, and essentially amounts to a deterministic method of transforming an ensemble $\bm{x}_i$ sampled from $\bm{X}|z_i$ to an ensemble $\bm{x}_i^+$ sampled from $\bm{X}|z_i^+$.
+Re-use of the residuals in this manner avoids the need to estimate the covariance $\bm{\Sigma}$, and essentially amounts to a deterministic method of transforming an ensemble sampled from $\bm{X}|Z=z_i$ to samples from $\bm{X}|Z = z_i^+$.

 The above discussion clarifies the relationship between regression in the second step of the two-step framework of \cite{Anderson03} and the full Bayesian update, and shows the way to enabling EnKF-like algorithms for a wide range of distributions.
 For example one might use a general linear model of the form